 - Develop consistent pacing strategies

-Week 4: Maintenance Planning
+Week 4: Long-term Planning

 - Create a sustainable daily practice routine